apehex/adspying/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Wild apehex could always use more documentation, whether as part of the
+Homespace apehex could always use more documentation, whether as part of the
-official Wild apehex docs, in docstrings, or even on the web in blog posts,
+official homespace apehex docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/apehex/wild/issues.
+The best way to send feedback is to file an issue at https://github.com/apehex/homespace/issues.

 If you are proposing a feature: